tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

     $ ssh -p 2222 olssont@bishop

-Sometimes you want to be able to run software that makes use of graphics, for example to run the statistical software package ``R``.
-Most UNIX-based system make use of the X11 protocol for drawing graphics on the computer screen.
+Sometimes you want to be able to run software that makes use of windowing systems (i.e. all software with a graphical user interface).
+A common scientific example to run the statistical software package ``R`` which has built in functionality for displaying plots in a graphical window.
+Most Unix-based systems make use of the X11 as their windowing system.
 We therefore need to enable X11-forwarding in SSH to be able to run programs that require graphics.
 This is achieved using the ``-X`` flag.
 Below we use this flag to login to a machine named ``pawn``.

 .. code-block:: none